 Best Overall for Petite Users

-Herman Miller Aeron Ergonomic Chair – Size A, Mineral
+Herman Miller Aeron Ergonomic Chair (Size A)

 The Aeron Size A is one of the only premium ergonomic chairs physically scaled down rather than just equipped with a shorter gas cylinder.
 Measuring 14.75 inches at its lowest height and featuring a fixed 16-inch seat depth, it fits users from 4-foot-8 to 5-foot-4 perfectly.
 The 8Z Pellicle mesh distributes weight evenly across eight zones of varying tension, eliminating pressure points on smaller frames.
 Unlike the standard Size B, the Size A narrows the backrest width to 18.5 inches and brings the fully adjustable armrests closer to the torso.
 This prevents petite users from having to flare their elbows outward while typing.